-Coram Children’s Legal Centre
+Coram Children’s Legal Centre – Child Law Advice Service

 Education Otherwise gives support and information to families whose children are being educated out of school or who are considering home-based education.
 There are local groups, individual contacts and information leaflets.
-Education Otherwise can also advise a parent whose child has learning difficulties.
-If asked at an early stage, they can represent a parent against whom the LEA is taking action on the grounds that a pupil is not receiving a suitable education out of school.

 Independent Parental Special Education Advice (IPSEA)

 IPSEA is a national charity providing free legally based advice to families who have children with special educational needs.
 You can book an appointment with the advice line by going onto the website.

 Place2Be is an integrated school-based service, offering swift access to counselling and other services.
 Place2Be supports pupils with emotional and behavioural problems who often miss out on receiving adequate help from statutory services.

-Young Minds Parents’ Helpline provides a service for any adult worried about the emotional problems, behaviour or mental health of a child or young person.
+Young Minds Parents Helpline provides a service for any adult worried about the emotional problems, behaviour or mental health of a child or young person.